 Want to know how to make beef jerky?
-We did, too.
 We decided to make our own beef jerky to see just how easy or difficult it was.
 We were curious to see how our homemade version compared with what you could buy in stores.
 The result?
-A rich, salty, high protein snack that tastes delicious, far better than most all we purchased.
-We were surprised and excited to learn that jerky could be made simply at home, and that no expensive tools, ingredients or equipment was required.
-We love being able to flavor our jerky any way we choose, the combinations of flavors you have available are as limitless as your imagination.
+A rich, salty, high protein snack that tastes delicious, far better than most all we purchased!

-How to make homemade survival bars that actually taste good- I have now tried many of packaged survival bars, and have made a fruit flavored recipe for homemade emergency food bars with a long shelf life.
+How to make homemade survival food bars that actually taste good?
+I have now tried many packaged survival bars and have made a fruit-flavored recipe for homemade emergency food bars with a long shelf life.
 I thought to myself, surely there is a better way to make a homemade survival food bar.
-The fruit Jello bars are good, but are awfully sweet.
-They also do not have the nutritional value I knew you could pack into a bar.
+The fruit Jello bars are good but are awfully sweet.
+They also don’t have the nutritional value you can pack into a bar.
 The solution?
 Chocolate and Chia seeds.

 Most dried fruit recipes call for dehydrators, but not this one.
-Using your oven and the chart above you can create your very own dried and preserved fruit that would last much longer than unpreserved fruits.
-This will be a project you’ll be happy to have completed in a post event situation, as fruit could be one of the harder foods to come by without access to grocery stores.
+Using your oven and the chart above you can create your very own dried and preserved fruit that will last much longer than unpreserved fruits.
+This will be a project you’ll be happy to complete in a post-event situation, as fruits can be one of the harder foods to come by without access to grocery stores.

 This recipe is for when you don’t have access to a lot of time, energy, or an oven.
 Being able to make delicious bread quickly over a stove or grill can add some versatility to your preparation of this important survival staple.

 Cheese, bacon, and biscuits.
 Need we say more?
-These biscuits won’t keep as long as something like a hardtrack or survival bread, but they taste a heck of a lot better!
-This isn’t what you’ll want stocked as your main source of survival food, but having these around as a treat and taste of normalcy will make your day that much easier to get through.
+These biscuits won’t be kept as long as something like a hardtack or survival bread, but they taste a heck of a lot better!
+This isn’t what you’ll want to store as your main source of survival food supply, but having these around as a treat and taste of normalcy will make your day that much easier to get through.